Syntax Guide

 false

-Determines whether to add the --remote parameter when executing git submodule update, which ensures the latest code of the submodule is pulled each time.
+Whether to add the --remote parameter when executing git submodule update, used to pull the latest code of submodule each time

 Basic Usage: